-Moreover, the use of digital twin also enables maintenance professionals to have a better understanding of the life cycle of their products and equipment.
+Moreover, the use of DT also enables maintenance professionals to have a better understanding of the life cycle of their products and equipment.
 They can adjust their strategy of industrial maintenance and deploy routines of predictive maintenance.

 Improve your strategy of predictive maintenance

 By creating a digital copy of a piece of equipment or a production chain, you can simplify the access to information as well as the planning of industrial maintenance interventions.
 Maintenance experts can forecast downtimes and automate their operations of predictive maintenance thanks to Mobility Work, their next-gen CMMS.